 Still without a mask, Jay runs into the store, points his rusty paintball gun towards the cashier’s head, and while channeling his inner Queen Latifa, demands the cash.
 The Chinese lady behind the counter remains calm, and with grace and composure befitting of a devout Buddhist, smiles and hands over the 52 cents to Jay, as she wishes him good luck with the rest of his day.

 Jay accepts the loot with confusion, and as he walks out, is still unsure whether he has just failed or succeeded; and so in order to alleviate his doubts and tip the scales in favour of success, he violently snatches a large bag of pretzels off the shelf as he walks out the door.

-The police arrest Jay a few yards away, when they find him on all fours, chocking on a pretzel.
+The police arrest Jay a few yards away when they find him on all fours, choking on a pretzel.

 The next scene shows him in prison again, but this time is different.
 Instead of recovering in the infirmary, he gets the chance to rub shoulders with real criminals who could teach him the tricks of the trade.

 One day while walking in the prison yard, Jay comes across Teez Ala Teez; a 50 year old, red bearded, bald, heavy set, career criminal – who also happens to be a brethren from the desert.
 The two bond together like bread and butter and soon become cellmates.

 On the outside, Teez was a smuggler of every illegal product you can imagine.
 And since he is serving a long sentence, he needs someone he could trust – or rather manipulate -to carry out his work on the outside.
 Jay strikes him as the perfect protégé, and like an old wise sage with his devout student, Teez uses each night to teach Jay how to become a professional criminal.